nbeversl/urtext_docs/README.md

 #### Recursive Node Pointers

 If the tree of a Node Pointer includes one of its own ancestors, the tree will stop at the recursion point with the indication `!
 RECURSION -` before the node title and link.
-For example, this Node Pointer points to the parent of this node ([Recursive Node Pointers](#recursive-node-pointers)),  | Pointers >>lmu.
+For example, this Node Pointer points to the parent of this node ([Recursive Node Pointers](#recursive-node-pointers)),  |  ?  >>lmu.
 You can see the recursion point in the table of contents.

 Note that if you view the tree with another node selected as root, one full iteration will still appear, with the point of recursion falling elsewhere.
 The tree below is turned "inside out", with [Pointers](#pointers) as root.